subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ H_N = -\sum_i\sum_{j\lt i} J_{ij}\sigma_i\sigma_j $$

-in which the random interactions $J_{ij}$ were normally distributed.
-If we are to use this system as a memory, there should be a way in which the interactions can be engineered so that energy minima (after first order RSB) correpond to bit patterns that we want to store.
+in which the interactions $J_{ij}$ were frozen sample from a normal distribution.
+If we are to use this system as a memory, there should be a way in which the interactions can be engineered so that equilibrieum energy minima correspond to bit patterns that we want to store.
+In order to acheive this, Hopfield hit upon the novel idea of engineering the energy landsacpe by choosing the interactions to be a function of the bit patterns to be stored in the associative memory.

+Assume that each node $\sigma_i, i = 1,2,...N$ in the network can assume values of 0 or 1, and denote the state $x$ of the network as $X = (\sigma_1,...,\sigma_N)$.
+Furthermore assume that we wish the network to store the states $V^s, s=1,...,n$.
+In order to store these states, Hopfield proposed that the interactions $J_{ij}$ be chosen as

+$$ J_{ij} = \sum_{s=1}^n (2V_i^s - 1)(2V_j^s -1)  $$

+He also proposed the following rule for making state changes

+$$

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat23.png)